IBM/model-mgmt-on-watson-studio-local/README.md

 ![](doc/source/images/dsx-local-modify-script.png)

 * For the `extract_and_score` script, substitute in the token and endpoint values.
-The endpoints values can be for either the `feature_engineering` or `model_scoring` deployment scripts.
-And the endpoints will end in either `/trigger` or `/statue`.
-The comments in the code will hopefully make it obvious which endpoint to use.
+The endpoints values are for the `feature_engineering` and `model_scoring` deployment scripts.
+If your enpoint ends with `/trigger`, remove it.
+The script will append both the `/trigger` and `/status` functions to both endpoints, as needed.

 ![](doc/source/images/dsx-local-modify-script-2.png)